Dynatrace is the first platform to offer auto-instrumentation for React Native UI elements and web requests.

 We will release regular updates to the React Native plugin.
 The best way to check for the most recent version is directly at npmjs.com.

 If you use React Native or want to give it a try, let us know how we can improve your life as an app owner.
-The best place to reach out to us is answers.dynatrace.com.
+The best place to reach out to us is community.dynatrace.com.

 As always, you can find all relevant information in Dynatrace help.